Starling Marte: Miami Marlins

 On August 31, 2020, the Diamondbacks traded Marte to the Miami Marlins for Caleb Smith, Humberto Mejía and Julio Frias.
 Across 61 games between Arizona and Miami, Marte slashed .281/.340/.430 with 6 home runs, 27 RBI, and 10 stolen bases during the shortened 60-game season.

-On September 30, during Game 1 of the 2020 National League Wild Card Series, Marte had two hits and scored a run before having his left hand broken by a fastball in the ninth inning.
+During Game 1 of the 2020 National League Wild Card Series, Marte had two hits and scored a run before having his left hand broken by a fastball in the ninth inning.
 The Marlins would defeat the Chicago Cubs 5–1 at Wrigley Field, giving Miami its first playoff victory since the 2003 postseason.

-2021

 Marte was placed on the injured list on April 20, 2021, with a fractured rib.
 A month later, he would enter his rehab assignment with the Jacksonville Jumbo Shrimp and return to the Marlins on May 28.
 Marte was named NL Player of the Week for June 7–13, the first Marlins player since 2017.
 In 7 games that week, he batted .500 (14-for-28), two home runs, one double, 5 RBIs, and a 1.298 OPS.
 He also stole four bases without being caught.

 On July 18, Marte rejected a $30 million extension offer from the Marlins.